Azure/azure-docs-sdk-dotnet/api/overview/azure/microsoft.servicebus-readme.md

 ms.service: servicebus
 ---

-# Azure Service Bus client library for .NET - Version 5.1.1
+# Azure Service Bus client library for .NET - version 5.1.1

 Azure Service Bus allows you to build applications that take advantage of asynchronous messaging patterns using a highly-reliable service to broker messages between producers and consumers.
 Azure Service Bus provides flexible, brokered messaging between client and server, along with structured first-in, first-out (FIFO) messaging, and publish/subscribe capabilities with complex routing.